3D Printer Temperature and Air Quality VOC Logger - Works with Any Enclosure

 Air Quality/VOC Sensor

 But what good is consistent printing if your home or work environment is flooded with hazardous fumes from melting plastic?
-The VOC sensor reads air quality values from inside enclosure, where you can wait until your filter has cleansed the air before opening the door, or outside the enclosure to monitor the effectiveness of your vent or air filter.
+The SGP30 VOC sensor reads air quality values from inside enclosure, where you can wait until your filter has cleansed the air before opening the door, or outside the enclosure to monitor the effectiveness of your vent or air filter.
+It measures TVOC (total volatile organic compound) in parts per billion, but is not a calibrated laboratory-grade device.
+Check the sensor documentation for more details.

 The upcoming fan controller will make sure your enclosure never gets too hot again.
 Simply set the filament type you're printing and the fan will kick in when the temperature gets too high.